 Head of Latin America for Argo Group’s international business

 We have an entire team dedicated to training and development.
 And we give employees opportunities that range from an annual leadership conference at Harvard Business School to Argo Academy, a companywide platform for continuing education that offers 250,000 tailored courses.
-We also have partnerships with organizations such as Bell Leadership programs and Stanford University.
+We also have partnerships with organizations such as Bell Leadership Institute and Stanford University.

 “When we invest in our employees,” says Harris, “they feel a pride in and ownership of the organization.”

 Underwriter, Trident Public Risk Solutions